preset-io/embedded-example/README.md

 # ce-embedded

-Sample (and extremely simple) FLask app that can be used to experience the Preset Embedding experience!
+Sample (and extremely simple) FLask app that can be used to test the Preset Embedding experience!
-Note that this app shouldn't be used in a Production environment.
+**_Note that this app is solely intended to demonstrate the embedded implementation, and shouldn't be used in a Production environment._**

 ## How to use it